lingui/js-lingui/docs/tutorials/react.md

 ## Install dependencies and configure Babel

-`js-lingui` isn't solo library.
+`jsLingui` isn't solo library.
 It's actually set of tools which helps you with internationalization.
 You can pick which one you want to use in your project.
-We're going to use all of them to show off the full power of js-lingui.
+We're going to use all of them to show off the full power of jsLingui.

-Three major packages we're going to use are:
+We're going to use the three major packages:

 - `lingui-react` - React components for translating and formatting messages
 - `babel-preset-lingui-react` - Transform messages wrapped in components from